openairplay/jolivia/README.md

 ## Current functionality ##

- * DAAP share as provided by iTunes including Zeroconf service discovery/publication. (*Have a look at classes implementing the interface org.dyndns.jkiddo.dmap.service.ILibraryResource*)
+ * DAAP share as provided by iTunes including Zeroconf service discovery/publication.
- * DACP pairing and remote control functions. (*Have a look at classes implementing the interface org.dyndns.jkiddo.dacp.client.IPairingResource and org.dyndns.jkiddo.daap.client.IAutomatedClientSessionCreator*)
+ * DACP pairing and remote control functions.
+Jolivia implements serverside and clientside, meaning that you can use Jolivia for remote control but you can also use eg. Apple Remote against it.
  * RAOP Streaming aka.
 Airport Express emulation.
 ## Planned functionality ##